johannes-titz/mimosa/README.md

 The null model produces an intercept of close to 0, which makes sense since the data is standardized.
-The output table is created with *sjPlot* (Lüdecke, 2019).
+The output table is created with `sjPlot` (Lüdecke, 2018).
 It is concise, nicely formatted and can be either downloaded as an HTML file or directly copy-pasted to the application of choice (e.g. a word processor).
 Additional statistics (standard error, AIC, deviance, Log-Likelihood, standardized